sbellem/qtee/qtee.md

 [A Formalization of the Security Features of Physical Functions]: https://ieeexplore.ieee.org/document/5958042
 [Silicon Physical Random Functions]: https://dl.acm.org/doi/pdf/10.1145/586110.586132
 [Breaking and entering through the silicon]: https://dl.acm.org/doi/10.1145/2508859.2516717
+[Physically Unclonable Functions: A Study on the State of the Art and Future Research Directions]: https://link.springer.com/chapter/10.1007/978-3-642-14452-3_1